 I’m still not an animal lover.
 But I do love this animal—this beady-eyed, preternaturally fluffy teddy bear hamster that still (let’s be honest) scares me a little.
 I love her more than I could have ever imagined.
 As for the tarantula my daughter is now begging us to adopt, well...even mothers have their limits.

-Nicole C. Kear has three children and lives in Brooklyn and when she’s not searching for fugitive hamsters, you can find her writing books, and teaching writing at NYU School of Professional Studies.
+Nicole C. Kear has three children and lives in Brooklyn and when she's not searching for fugitive hamsters, you can find her writing books, and teaching writing at NYU School of Professional Studies.
 She is the author of The Fix-It Friends chapter book series for children, whose newest books, Wish You Were Here, Eyes on the Prize and Three’s A Crowd, were released in January 2018.
 This article was originally published online in February 2018.